The Best Water Filter Pitchers and Dispensers, Tested by HGTV Editors

 Our Top Picks for Water Filter Pitchers

 Clean, good-tasting drinking water is essential for keeping your family hydrated and healthy, and a water filter pitcher is one of the easiest, most cost-effective ways to make sure your home always has filtered water without the need to continually buy wasteful single-use plastic water bottles.
-Beyond price, these are important factors to consider when shopping for a water filter pitcher:

 - Capacity: The capacity will determine how often you need to refill the pitcher and also how easily it will fit in your fridge or on your countertop.
 A 6- to 7-cup pitcher is a good size for mini fridges in a dorm or home office.
 A 10- to 11-cup pitcher is a good average size for most couples and families.
 An 18-cup dispenser will make life easier for large families who go through a lot of water or just anyone who wants to go longer periods between needing to refill a pitcher or dispenser.